Native American language

 about traditional Iroquois dress, and here are some photographs

-and links about American Indian clothes in general.
+and links about Native clothing style in general.

 The Senecas didn't wear long headdresses like the Sioux.
 Men wore traditional Iroquois headdresses, which were feathered caps with a different insignia for each tribe.
 (The Seneca headdress has one eagle feather standing straight on top of it.)
 Seneca women sometimes wore special beaded tiaras.
-In times of war, Seneca men often shaved their heads except for a scalplock or a crest down the center of their head--the style known as a roach, or a "Mohawk."
+In times of war, Seneca men often shaved their heads except for a scalplock or a crest down the center of their head.
+This is popularly known as a Mohawk hairstyle, but warriors in all the Iroquois tribes, including the Seneca, wore their hair this way.
 Sometimes they would augment this hairstyle with splayed feathers or artificial roaches made of brightly dyed porcupine and deer hair.
-Here are some pictures of these different kinds of Native American headdresses.
+Here are some pictures of these different kinds of Native headdress.
 Seneca women only cut their hair when they were in mourning.
 Otherwise they wore it long and loose or plaited into a long braid.
-Men sometimes decorated their faces and bodies with tribal tattoo designs, but Seneca women generally didn't paint or tattoo themselves.
+Men sometimes decorated their faces and bodies with Indian tattoo designs, but Seneca women generally didn't paint or tattoo themselves.
 Today, some Seneca people still wear moccasins or a beaded shirt, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance. |

 What was Seneca transportation like in the days before cars?
 Did the Senecas paddle canoes?
 Iroquois snowshoes | Sometimes--the Seneca Indians did use elm-bark or dugout canoes for fishing trips, but usually preferred to travel by land.
 Originally the Seneca tribe used dogs as pack animals.
 (There were no horses in North America until colonists brought them over from Europe.)
 In wintertime, the Senecas used laced snowshoes and sleds to travel through the snow. |

 What was Seneca food like in the days before supermarkets?![]() Iroquois farmers | The Seneca Indians were farming people.
 Seneca women planted crops of corn, beans, and squash and harvested wild berries and herbs.
 Seneca men hunted deer and elk and fished in the rivers and the shores of Lake Ontario.
-Seneca Indian foods included cornbread, soups, and stews, which they cooked on stone hearths. |
+Seneca Indian foods included cornbread, soups, and stews, which they cooked on stone hearths.
+Here is a website with more information about Indian farms. |

 What were Seneca weapons and tools like in the past?![]() Seneca war club | Seneca hunters used bows and arrows.
 Seneca fishermen used spears and fishing poles.
 Seneca warriors used their bows and arrows or fought with clubs, spears and shields.
+Here are pictures and information about the Native American spear and other traditional weapons.
 Other Seneca artifacts included stone adzes (hand axes for woodworking), flint knives for skinning animals, and wooden hoes for farming.
 The Senecas and other Iroquois were skilled woodworkers, steaming wood so that it could be bent to make curved tools.
 Some Iroquois artisans still make lacrosse sticks this way today. |

 What are Seneca arts and crafts like?![]() Bead and quill work | The Seneca Indians were known for their false face masks, which are considered such a sacred art form that outsiders are still not permitted to view many of these masks.
-Beadwork and the more demanding porcupine quillwork are more common Seneca crafts.
+Native American beadwork and quilling art are more common Seneca crafts.
 The Senecas also crafted wampum out of white and purple shell beads.
 Wampum beads were traded as a kind of currency, but they were more culturally important as an art material.
 The designs and pictures on wampum belts often told a story or represented a person's family. |

-What was Seneca music like?![]() Iroquois Water Drum | The two most important Seneca instruments are drums and flutes.
+What was Seneca music like?![]() Iroquois water drum | The two most important Seneca instruments are drums and flutes.
 Iroquois drums were often filled with water to give them a distinctive sound different from the drums of other tribes.
 Most Seneca music is very rhythmic and consists mostly of drumming and lively singing.
 Flutes were used to woo women in the Seneca tribe.
 A young Seneca man would play beautiful flute music outside his girlfriend's longhouse at night to show her he was thinking about her. |

 What other Native Americans did the Seneca tribe interact with?